 - Non-sedating or second generation, for example, loratadine (Claritin), cetirizine (Zyrtec), and fexofenadine (Allegra).
 Non-sedating antihistamines can have serious drug interactions.
 Most of these are found over the counter.

 Decongestant sprays quickly reduce the swelling of nasal tissues by shrinking the blood vessels.
 They improve breathing and drainage over the short term, and their use should be limited to 3 to 5 days because of the potential for rebound addiction.
 If they are used for more than a few days, they can become highly addictive (rhinitis medicamentosa).
 Long-term use can lead to serious damage.

 Oral decongestants temporarily reduce swelling of sinus and nasal tissues leading to an improvement of breathing and a decrease in obstruction.
 They may also stimulate the heart and raise the blood pressure and should be avoided by patients who have high blood pressure, heart irregularities, glaucoma, thyroid problems, or difficulty in urination.
 The most common decongestant is pseudoephedrine (Sudafed).

 Cromolyn sodium (Nasalcrom)

-Cromolyn sodium (Nasalcrom) is a spray helps to stabilize allergy cells (mast cells) by preventing release of allergy mediators, like histamine.
-They are most effective if used before the start of allergy season or prior to exposure to a known allergen.
+Cromolyn sodium (Nasalcrom) is a spray that helps to stabilize allergy cells (mast cells) by preventing the release of allergy mediators, like histamine.
+They are most effective if used before the start of allergy season or before exposure to a known allergen.

-Montelukast (Singulair) is an agent that acts similar to antihistamine, although it is involved in another pathway in allergic response.
-It has been shown to be less beneficial than the steroid nasal sprays, but equally as effective as some of the antihistamines.
+Montelukast (Singulair) is an agent that acts similarly to an antihistamine, although it is involved in another pathway in an allergic response.
+Research shows it to be less beneficial than the steroid nasal sprays, but equally as effective as some of the antihistamines.
 It may be useful in patients who do not wish to use nasal sprays or those who have co-existing asthma.